damienbod/IdentityServer4VueJs/README.md

-# IdentityServer4VueJs
+# IdentityServer4 Vue.Js oidc-client-js

-IdentityServer4 Vue.js with a simple API
+Securing a Vue.js app using OpenID Connect Code Flow with PCKE and IdentityServer4

-## Start Vue.js UI
+## Changes to Vue.js CLI package.json

 change the project.json file to use HTTPS